quasariumm/BUas_Intake/LearningProgressLog.md

 ## 2024-04-08
 Fixed the rotation issue.
 Turned out that the constructor of `UserObjects::EditableObject` had the following order `..., const float unitSize, const float newRotation = 0, ...` and I gave those two arguments in the wrong order, leading to it rotating the object at a constant angle equal to the unit size.
 Got to work on the `PhysicsObject::BouncyObject` that is inside of the bounce pad.
+Made a money bag sprite.